-K3 Spark Mineral is sold on Amazon which is the most objective resource for real customer reviews in our opinion.
+K3 Spark Mineral is sold on Amazon which is a useful resource for honest customer reviews.

-The product has been reviewed over 1,000 times at the time of writing this article, and has an unimpressive average review rating of 3.2 out of 5 stars, which is one of the worst average ratings of any weight loss supplement we’ve reviewed on Amazon to date.
+The product has been reviewed over 1,500 times at the time of updating this article, with an unimpressive average review rating of 3.2 out of 5 stars.

 The top positive review from a verified purchaser is written by a user named “Marcelo Cordoba” who claims the supplement was effective for weight loss:

 “I took them for a month, 1 in the morning 1 at night and i lost 22 pounds…They worked great i had tons of energy…I definitely recommend this product”